ovh/docs/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vcd-getting-started/guide.en-gb.md

 ![Administration Overview](images/vcd-administration-overview.png){.thumbnail}

 In this section, you can manage users in your organization, create roles and groups, and configure an identification provider (OIDC/SAML).
-You can also set up email alert and expiration policies for your applications.
+You can also set up email alerts and expiration policies for your applications.

 ### Monitoring